-The RTA and The CVC retain the right to the working traffic models, including all input files, trip tables, parameter files and control files etc. necessary to enable the model to be re-run or modified by The RTA and / or The CVC at a later date.
+The RTA retain the right to the working traffic models, including all input files, trip tables, parameter files and control files etc. necessary to enable the model to be re-run or modified by the RTA at a later date.